gardener/sow/README.md

 There are some predefined built-in plugins:

+- General Plugins
+ - `echo`: echo all arguments
+ - `fail`: echo all arguments as failure message and abort with error
+- Plugin for controlling plugin execution of nested plugin definitions.
  - `pinned`: execute list of plugins always in the given order (for creation and deletion)
  - `unpinned`: execute the plugins in the reversed order for deletion
  - `parallel`: execute plugins in parallel

+Please note, that there is no need for loops or conditions here, because the plugin list can be dynamicall generated as part of the deployment.yaml, which is processed via *spiff*.
+This processing supports all kinds of control structures to describe dynamic content.

-#### Action Script
+##### Action Script

 A component may contain an `action` script below its root folder.
 This script file is `sourced` by a bash executing an action.
 It